Rafael-Fontes-Baptista/web-currency-converter-app/README.md

 #### 🔍 **Step 1: Research and Benchmark**

 Before I even started designing the first scopes, I did a quick internet search to see how most currency exchange websites work.
-From the survey, **Transferwise** (https://wise.com/) was the one I liked the most, and it became the model fot the app's **conversion feature**.
+From the survey, **Transferwise** (https://wise.com/) was the one I liked the most, and it became the model for the app's **conversion feature**.

 #### 📝 **Step 2: Drafts and Wireframe**